Darren McFadden: 2016 season

 McFadden entered the Organized Team Activities competing for the starting role with rookie Ezekiel Elliott and free agent acquisition Alfred Morris.

-On June 14, he underwent surgery after breaking his right elbow in an off-field accident at his home during the Memorial Day weekend, and was placed on the reserve/NFI list during the preseason.
-The surprising recovery of running back Lance Dunbar from a serious knee injury, made the Cowboys decide to keep McFadden there to start the 2016 season.
-The success of the team and Elliott, also delayed his activation to the regular season roster until December 13.
+On June 14, McFadden underwent surgery after breaking his right elbow in an off-field accident at his home during the Memorial Day weekend, and was placed on the reserve/NFI list during the preseason.
+The surprising recovery of running back Lance Dunbar from a serious knee injury made the Cowboys decide to keep McFadden there to start the 2016 season.
+The success of the team and Elliott also delayed his activation to the regular season roster until December 13.

-He passed Morris on the depth chart as the backup running back, as soon as he incorporated into his role against the Tampa Bay Buccaneers, because he was seen as more of a complete player with his blocking and receiving skills.
+McFadden passed Morris on the depth chart as the backup running back as soon as he incorporated into his role against the Tampa Bay Buccaneers, because McFadden was seen as more of a complete player with his blocking and receiving skills.
 In the season finale against the Philadelphia Eagles, he was named the starter to save Elliott for the playoffs.
-He finished the season after appearing in three games (one start), with 87 rushing yards and 17 receiving yards.
+McFadden finished the season after appearing in three games (one start), with 87 rushing yards and 17 receiving yards.